OKFNat/aidScraper/README.md

 python aid-scraper.py
 ```

+**Original sourcecode**

+Thanks to Christian Goebel for the [original sourcecode](https://github.com/ChristianGoebel/Scrape_ADC) we used for the final version.

 ## DATA INPUT
 The original data is from the project list of the austrian development agency (ADA) [published on their website](http://www.entwicklung.at/nc/zahlen-daten-und-fakten/projektliste/?tx_sysfirecdlist_pi1[test]=test&tx_sysfirecdlist_pi1[mode]=1&tx_sysfirecdlist_pi1[sort]=uid%3A1&tx_sysfirecdlist_pi1[pointer]=).
 The data consists of all contracts approved since January 1st of 2010 in chronological order.
 The date of the last update can be found on the first table page as "Datum der letzten Aktualisierung".